MarcoXerox/hkoi/README.md

 ## HKOI Solutions
 Some HKOI Tasks solutions are offered here.
 Attempt respective tasks first before reading the code.
-To prevent plagiarism, most code are in Haskell instead of C/C++/Pascal.
+To prevent plagiarism, all code are in Haskell instead of C/C++/Pascal.
+Please note that few comments are provided.